beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 ### Note:
 - In DispatcherServlet default configuration, `MultipartResolver` resolves requests containing some chunks of a huge file sent in multiple parts in separate requests.
 - In DispatcherServlet default configuration,`LocaleResolver` resolves the locality of the request so that timezone, language and characters interpretation can be done.
-- when exception is thrown we need to translate it to an error code and return suitable response, `DispatcherServlet` has `HandlerExceptionResolver` for this purpose.

 ## Filter
 - very similar to spring-mvc `Interceptors` there is another component by the name `Filter` which is a part of TomCat.